 - 7 Steps for Hiring a Caregiver for In-Home Help

-Guest contributor: As a former home health physical therapist, Janelle Leavell would often see seniors who could no longer safely stay in their homes without assistance but still desired to live in a home-like environment.
-As a solution to this, she opened her first senior care home in Salem, OR in 2008 and has since opened multiple others.
-In addition to operating the care homes, Janelle is now focused on building CareVine, a platform for seniors to connect with private caregivers, giving them the opportunity to continue to live in their homes while also getting the assistance that fits their specific needs.
+Guest contributor: As a former home health physical therapist, Janelle Leavell often saw seniors who could no longer safely remain in their homes without assistance but still desired to live in a home-like environment.
+To address this, she opened her first senior care home in Salem, OR, in 2008 and has since opened multiple others.
+In addition to operating the care homes, Janelle is now focused on building CareVine.
+This platform connects seniors with private caregivers, enabling them to continue living in their homes while receiving the assistance that fits their specific needs.